qiliuchn/gatsim/README.md

 **Notes on concurrent LLM calling**

 The simulation backend is designed to handle concurrent LLM calls.
 By default, 8 concurrent calls are allowed.
 You can adjust this number by modifying the `max_planning_threads` constant in `[root]/gatsim/config.py`.
 Beware of the token rate limit of your LLM model.
-Every additional concurrent call will consume ~ 70K more tokens consumption per minute for our simple example.

 ## 🥂 Contributing to GATSim